juhahinkula/classroom-next/README.md

 # Classroom Manager - Next.js

-A modern GitHub Classroom manager built with Next.js, TypeScript, and ag-Grid for managing student repositories and projects.
+GitHub Classroom manager built with Next.js, TypeScript, and ag-Grid for managing student repositories and projects.
+This is done for React Vite student projects but can be extended to handle other technologies.

 ## Features

-- **GitHub Classroom Integration**: Fetch classrooms and assignments directly from GitHub Classroom API
+- Fetch classrooms and assignments directly from GitHub Classroom API
-- **Interactive Data Grid**: View student repositories with ag-Grid featuring sorting, filtering, and resizing
+- View student repositories with sorting and filtering.
-- **Repository Management**: Clone, build, and preview student repositories automatically
+- Clone, build, and preview student repositories automatically
-- **Live Preview Links**: Direct links to running student project previews
+- Direct links to running student project previews
-- **Modern UI**: Built with Tailwind CSS and TypeScript for a great developer experience

 ## Prerequisites